solomongroup3D/logo/README.md

 Hi!

-Made this to experienment with AR Development.
+Made this to experienment with AR 3D models uploading from a QR code.